Product review: My first encounter with BARLEYmax

 - Read about oats as one of my super foods - similar nutritionally to regular barley.

-- Discover how CSIRO devloped this super grain - read the Barleymax story and listen to their scientist discuss it.
+- Discover how CSIRO devloped this super grain - read the Barleymax story and watch their scientist and producer discuss it.

 Like to have your product reviewed by Catherine?

-Checkout Catherine’s other articles, books and product reviews or sign up for her Foodwatch newsletter.
-To have your product reviewed by Catherine, click here.
+Checkout Catherine’s other posts, books and product reviews or sign up for her free Foodwatch newsletter.
+To have your product or service reviewed by Catherine and her team, click here.

 About the Author